ME-ICA/tedana/docs/output_file_descriptions.rst

 ===========================================================================  =====================================================
 Key: Filename                                                                Content
 ===========================================================================  =====================================================
-"data description json": dataset_description.json                            Top-level metadata for the workflow.
+"registry json": desc-tedana_registry.json                                   Mapping of file name keys to filename locations "data description json": dataset_description.json                            Top-level metadata for the workflow. tedana_report.html                                                           The interactive HTML report.
-"t2star img": T2starmap.nii.gz                                               Full estimated T2* 3D map.
-                                                                             Values are in seconds.
-                                                                             The difference between the limited and full maps is that, for voxels affected by dropout where only one echo contains good data, the full map uses the T2* estimate from the first two echoes, while the limited map has a NaN.
-"s0 img": S0map.nii.gz                                                       Full S0 3D map.
-                                                                             The difference between the limited and full maps is that, for voxels affected by dropout where only one echo contains good data, the full map uses the S0 estimate from the first two echoes, while the limited map has a NaN.
 "combined img": desc-optcom_bold.nii.gz                                      Optimally combined time series.
 "denoised ts img": desc-optcomDenoised_bold.nii.gz                           Denoised optimally combined time series.
 Recommended
                                                                              dataset for analysis.
-"low kappa ts img": desc-optcomRejected_bold.nii.gz                          Combined time series from rejected components.
-"high kappa ts img": desc-optcomAccepted_bold.nii.gz                         High-kappa time series.
-This dataset does not
-                                                                             include thermal noise or low variance components.
-                                                                             Not the recommended dataset for analysis.
 "adaptive mask img": desc-adaptiveGoodSignal_mask.nii.gz                     Integer-valued mask used in the workflow, where
                                                                              each voxel's value corresponds to the number of good echoes to be used for T2\*/S0 estimation.
-"PCA mixing tsv": desc-PCA_mixing.tsv                                        Mixing matrix (component time series) from PCA
-                                                                             decomposition in a tab-delimited file.
+Will be calculated whether original mask estimated within
+                                                                             tedana or user-provided.
+All voxels with 1 good echo will be included in outputted time series but only voxels with at least 3 good echoes will be used in ICA and metric calculations "t2star img": T2starmap.nii.gz                                               Full estimated T2* 3D map.
+                                                                             Values are in seconds.
+If a voxel has at least 1 good echo then the first two echoes will be used to estimate a value (an impresise weighting for optimal combination is better than fully excluding a voxel) "s0 img": S0map.nii.gz                                                       Full S0 3D map.
+If a voxel has at least 1 good echo then the first two echoes will be used to estimate a value "PCA mixing tsv": desc-PCA_mixing.tsv                                        Mixing matrix (component time series) from PCA decomposition in a tab-delimited file.
 Each column is a different component, and the column name is the